ShiroHusin/Entropy_Simulation/README.md

 $$\large \Omega=\prod_{j=1}^{\frac{l^2}{4}} \omega_{j} $$

-For large grids, I might run into float32 errors in python as the numbers can get way to big.
+For large grids, I might run into int32 or even int64 errors in my computer as the numbers can get way to big.
 However, using the product rules in logartihms we can write the entropy equation as:

 $$\large \dfrac{S}{k_{b}}=\sum_{j=1}^{\frac{l^2}{4}} ln(\omega_{j})$$

 ## Other dynamically changing parameter <a name="other"></a>
 Now at this point, I was quite happy with the fact that I've cracked the nut.
 However, I wanted to include 1 more idea within the simulation in whuch the user can dynamically change.
 It's here when I thought you could actually try to put conductivity as well.
 In the older version where the code is in [here](https://github.com/ShiroHusin/Entropy_Simulation/tree/main/Code).
 I had already implemented a parameter called $\large \alpha$ or move probability.
 This parameter controls the rate at which the code responsible for moving the numbers of the cells is executed.
 Now I figured that this has could be related to how "conductive" my grid is.
 At least my intuition told me so.
 Hence, I decided that I should have a function which maps conductivity to $\large \alpha$ wjere alpha can only range from 0 to 1.

 At this stage, I could use a logistic function or $\large \tanh (x)$ but those 2 functions did not really provide me with the characteristics I would like.
-Namely, I wanted a function that grew quite fast from 0-100 and grows at an ever slower rate to 1 but to 1 it goes.
+Namely, I wanted a function that grew quite fast from 0-100 and grows at an ever slower rate to 1.
 This is where GeoGebra proved useful and I decided to use a custom sin(x) function after playing around with the graphs.
 So If I define:

 $$\large g(c)=\sin (\frac{1}{6000}c)^\frac{0.2}{0.1^c}$$